Jessica Jones: 2010–present

-During the storylines of Marvel's 2010 "Heroic Age" branding campaign, Jessica returns to her costumed identity of Jewel and becomes a member of the New Avengers when the title relaunched in June 2010.
-She and Luke began searching for a nanny, interviewing characters featured from other comics set in the Marvel Universe.
+During the storylines of Marvel's 2010 "Heroic Age" branding campaign, Jones takes Peter's advice seriously and takes up the identity of Jewel once again as a member of the New Avengers.
+She and Cage decide to hire a nanny, interviewing characters featured from other comics set in the Marvel Universe.
 Ultimately, Squirrel Girl is chosen as Danielle's nanny.
-In The New Avengers #8, Jessica takes the name Power Woman to both honor her husband, Power Man (Luke Cage), and to be a role model for their daughter.
-However, following several incidents revolving around Thule Society attacking Avengers Mansion, and Norman Osborn's threat, Jessica quits the team and goes into hiding, realizing that it is too dangerous for Danielle to remain in Avengers Mansion due to the numerous potential threats.
+Jones changes her codename to Power Woman to both honor her husband, Power Man (Luke Cage) and because she considers it a more inspiring choice for Danielle.
+However, following several incidents revolving around Thule Society attacking Avengers Mansion, and Norman Osborn's threat, Jones quits the team and goes into hiding, realizing that it is too dangerous for Danielle to remain in Avengers Mansion due to the numerous potential threats.

-Jessica later appears as an ally to the Mighty Avengers team formed by Luke Cage.
-Jessica and Danielle lived in the apartment of the Gem Theater, which was serving as the Mighty Avenger's base of operations.
-She and Luke would later be confronted by the Superior Spider-Man and his Spider Robots, who offered her a place on a different type of Avengers team that was to be run by him.
-Jessica swiftly found a babysitter for her child and refused before delivering a powerful punch to Spider-Man's face for his threat.
-The group was later backed up by She-Hulk and she and Jessica decided to go out for coffee.
-Jessica and Luke later switched apartments with an old friend of Luke's named David Griffiths.
-While moving in, Jessica spoke to the Blue Marvel about what it is like to raise a child of superheroes and expressed both her support and annoyance at her husband's choice to start another team of Avengers.
+Jones later appears as an ally to the Mighty Avengers team formed by Luke Cage.
+Jones and Danielle live in the apartment of the Gem Theater, which was serving as the Mighty Avengers' base.
+She and Cage are confronted by the Superior Spider-Man and his Spider Robots, who offer Jones a place on a different type of Avengers team that was to be run by him.
+Jones swiftly finds a babysitter for her child and refuses before delivering a powerful punch to Spider-Man's face for his threat.
+Jones and Cage later switch apartments with an old friend of Cage, David Griffith.
+While moving in, Jones speaks with Blue Marvel about what it is like to raise a child of superheroes and expresses both her support and annoyance at Cage's choice to start another team of Avengers.